lennilobel/ai-demos-public/Rag/README.md

     }
     ```

+### SQL Server 2025 (Private Preview)

+Currently, SQL Server 2025 is only available in private preview.
+Contact Microsoft to apply.

 ### Azure SQL Database

 To use the RAG solution with Azure SQL Database, you'll need to first save the JSON source files to Azure Blob Storage, initialize the sample database, and update the application configuration file accordingly.